varnishcache/varnish-cache/doc/sphinx/phk/ssl_again.rst

 ~~~~~~~~~~~~~~~~~~~~~

 I still don't see a way to do that.
 The Varnish worker-process is not
-built to compartementalize bits at a cryptographic level and making it
+built to compartmentalize bits at a cryptographic level and making it
 do that would be a non-trivial undertaking.

 But there is new loop-hole here.